amagura/zelda-battery/README.md

 BSD systems that _don't_ work:
 * OpenBSD (soz, peeps)

+## Windows
+Windows XP and later.

 # Dependencies
-### Windows
-The Windows version of ZBatt just depends on the stuff that Windows provides, such as the Windows API, lulz.<br />
-So you shouldn't need to install anything for ZBatt to work.

 ### Linux and BSD
 * Python 2 (GUI)
 * GTK+2 (GUI)
 * PyGTK (GUI)

+### Windows
+The Windows version of ZBatt just depends on the stuff that Windows provides, such as the Windows API, lulz.<br />
+So you shouldn't need to install anything for ZBatt to work.

 # Make Dependencies
 * GNU Autotools (i.e. automake, autoconf)